Pediatric Patients Only

 Blood tests may be done to check overall health and nutritional status.

 Early treatment can often prevent future problems.
 Bulimia, and the malnutrition that results, can affect nearly every organ system in the body.
 Bulimia can be deadly.
-If you suspect bulimia, consult a health care provider for more information.
+If you suspect bulimia, talk with a healthcare provider for more information.

 How is bulimia treated?